The Impact of Visual Content on SEO Performance

 • Canonicalization strategy: Use a canonical image URL when variants are near-duplicates and a unique URL when intent differs.

-Industry analysis shows that visual discovery behavior varies strongly by platform, so treat each channel as a separate optimization surface.
+> It is suggested that visual discovery behavior may vary by platform, indicating the need to treat each channel as a separate optimization surface.

 Channel User Intent Optimization Focus Primary Asset Requirements